teffalump/beren/README.md

 ### How to use

-Import the pre-defined client and pass the server details
+Import the client and provide the server details

     from beren import Orthanc
     orthanc = Orthanc('http://localhost:8042')